 Method #3: Adjust Page Breaks

 Page breaks don’t happen too often, but they do occur.
-Sure, you may not remember navigating all the way to ‘Insert’ and then adding a page break, but that isn’t the only way it happens.
+Sure, you may not remember navigating all the way to Insert and then adding a page break, but that isn’t the only way it happens.

 The shortcut for inserting a page break is Ctrl + Enter.
-If your pinky (or any other) finger hovers over the Ctrl key, you might insert a page break by accident.
+If your pinky (or any other finger) hovers over the Ctrl key, you might insert a page break by accident.
 Under these circumstances, you can quickly delete the new page break, but you won’t be able to delete it or use Backspace if it’s in the middle of the text.

-Method #4: Change The Margins
+Method #4: Change the Margins

-If your margin settings are too large, Google Docs tries to insert empty space at the bottom but ends up adding a blank page.
+If your margin settings are too large, Google Docs tries to insert space at the bottom but ends up adding a blank page.
 To check whether the unwanted page results from a large margin, do the following:

 - In the Page setup window, adjust the margins, making them smaller.

 Tip #1: Use Section Breaks